thinktecture/relayserver/Documentation/de/5-relayserver-interceptor-entwicklung.md

 using Thinktecture.Relay.Server.Interceptors;

 /// <summary>
-/// A relay server interceptor assembly can provide a single AutoFac
+/// A RelayServer interceptor assembly can provide a single AutoFac
 /// Module that will register all interceptor types that are implemented
 /// and should be used.
 /// </summary>